ros-workshop/course/README.md

 * How do you remap a topic name when starting a node in a lanch file?
 * What is an workspace "overlay" in Catkin?
 * What is the difference between a ROS package and a Debian (Ubuntu) package?

+## Tips to Remember
+At the end of the first week you should be able to answer these questions:
+* Every you open a new terminal window remember to run source devel/setup.bash from the workspace/src directory
+* After you have changed a file within a package you need to run a catkin_make from the workspace/src directory

 # Week 2